Tetra-quark/ksc-invoicing/README.md

 # KSC Invoicing: A PDF Invoice Generator
+A PDF invoice generator by Koppanyi Scientific Consulting.

 ## Description
 A Python tool for generating PDF invoices with some basic customisation using the borb pdf library.